-As of January 2021, our ProSense system has been used to freeze and ablate kidney tumors in 120 patients as planned in the protocol.
+As of January 2021, our IceSense3 and ProSense systems have been used to freeze and ablate kidney tumors in 120 patients as planned in the protocol.
 Initial results of the clinical trial were also presented in March 2019, as part of the annual conference of the European Association of Urology, held in Barcelona, Spain, which demonstrated treatment of an aggregate of 45 tumors in sizes of up to 4 cm in 42 patients, which had undergone a follow-up of at least 12 months (the average follow-up period was 18.2 months).
 According to the initial results, the recurrence rate is 7%.
 In addition, the average cryoablation time was 22 minutes and the average length of the entire treatment was 50.5 minutes per patient.
+One serious adverse event was reported in this trial.